-Writing is speaking power to your thoughts.
+To write is to speak power to your thoughts.

-Writing unleashes the knowledge that you possess to
+writing unleashes the knowledge that you possess to

 That is your “write” to live.

-Write to Live: goes beyond conversation to discuss tangible solutions for dealing with the social and political issues of our day.
+Write to Live goes beyond conversation to discuss tangible solutions for dealing with the social and political issues of our day.
 Millennials of color are invited to read, discuss and write about an array of topics ranging anywhere from music to police brutality with a critical, solution-oriented lens or as an outlet for creative expression and empowerment to live our truest and best lives.

 If you need an outlet to reflect, create, learn or celebrate, we invite you here.